Van Hall

 Van Hall is a Dutch toponymic surname meaning "from/of Hall".
 This indicates an origin in either the town Hall in Brummen or Halle in Bronckhorst, both in Gelderland.
 Currently, the form Van Hal is more common.
-The people with this name listed below all are descendants of Floris Adriaan van Hall (1736-1808), which family originated in Hall, Brummen:
+The people with this name listed below all are descendants of Floris Adriaan van Hall (1736–1808), whose family originated in Hall, Brummen: